openconfig/gnsi/accounting/README.md

    gnsi.accounting

-Records may be streamed from a system either at request of the remote collector, via the ClientStream() service/rpc, or at the request of the system to a remote endpoint, via the ServerStream() service/rpc.
+Records may be streamed from a system either at request of the remote collector, via the AccountingPull() service/rpc, or at the request of the system to a remote collector, via the AccountingPush() service/rpc.

 Configuration of the Accounting service is made through standard gNxI methods using the defined YANG model.